JuliaFolds2/ChunkSplitters.jl/docs/src/index.md

 ```julia-repl
 getchunk(array::AbstractArray, ichunk::Int, nchunks::Int, type::Symbol=:batch)
 ```
-that returns the range of indexes corresponding to the work items in the input `array` that are associated with chunk number `ichunk`.
+that returns the range of indices corresponding to the work items in the input `array` that are associated with chunk number `ichunk`.

 For example, if we have an array of 7 elements, and the work on the elements is divided into 3 chunks, we have (using the default `type = :batch` option):